annikavennemann/hr-challenge-react/README.md

 - For styling I used styled-components

+## Server
+- For mocking the clients data into a JSON I installed the JSON-Dev-dependencies: <br>`npm install -D json-server`
+- The data is saved in the db.json file and listen on port 4000 (configured in package.json)

 ## How to run the Scripts

+- To start the server, you can run in the project directory:

+### `npm run fake-api`

-In the project directory, you can run:
+- In the project directory, you can run:

 ### `npm start`